-WHO: Any youth who is at least 14 years of age and not yet 18 years of age on the first day of camp is eligible to attend the WV State Conservation Camp.
+Any youth who is at least 14 years of age at the start of camp and not yet 18 years of age by the last day of camp is eligible to attend the WV State Conservation Camp.
 Youth do not have to be 4-H members to attend Conservation Camp.

 - Additional scholarships may be available from local conservation, sportsmen and civic groups.
 These include many Conservation Districts, garden clubs, hunting and fishing clubs, etc. Contact Ben Spong for additional information.